Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 • Top risks with trend direction and accountable owners

-• Coverage and gap heatmaps that stay current
+• Gap heatmaps that stay current

-• Closure timing and exception discipline with dates
+• Exception discipline with dates

 Compliance at a glance

-• ISO 27001 family, ISO 27701:2025, SOC 2, PCI DSS, HIPAA, ISO 42001
+• ISO 27001, ISO 27701:2025, SOC 2, PCI DSS, HIPAA, ISO 42001

-• Evidence freshness, renewal timelines, and audit calendar
+• Evidence freshness and audit calendar

 Cost and value

-• Security and AI governance spend aligned to risk reduction outcomes
+• Spend aligned to risk reduction outcomes

-• Prioritization that balances control effectiveness and delivery velocity
+• Prioritization balancing control effectiveness and velocity

 Contact